-If you have no choice but to buy the HDB flat in a single name under SSCS, then consider getting a loan agreement drawn up—via the lending bank or finance institution — which provides for the cash to be contributed by you to the flat to be recognised and repaid as a loan to the registered owner.
+If you have no choice but to buy the HDB flat in a single name under SSCS, then consider getting a loan agreement drawn up by your bank or financial institution.
+This can act as proof of your contributions to the flat’s financing.
 This way, if things don’t work out, at least you are in a better position to get your money back.

-If both of you are Singapore Citizens above 35 and do not own a private property, the best option is for both of you to apply for a HDB flat together as joint owners (under the JSS).
+If both of you are Singapore Citizens above 35 and do not own private property, the best option is for both of you to apply for an HDB flat together as joint owners (under the JSS).

 Buying a condo unit

-Many LGBTQ couples may think that they can only afford a HDB flat, but the truth is there are a handful of affordable studio or 1-bedder condominium units in Singapore — specifically under $600k.
-Of course, this still represents a greater outlay (compared to a HDB flat) for both parties involved, but there’s no minimum age, location, or unit type restrictions for condos.
+Many LGBTQ+ couples may think that they can only afford an HDB flat, but the truth is there is a handful of affordable studio or one-bedder condominium units in Singapore — specifically under $600k.
+Of course, this still represents a greater outlay (compared to an HDB flat) for both parties involved, but there’s no minimum age, location, or unit type restrictions for condos.

 In contrast, the mortgage repayments for a new launch (i.e. uncompleted) condo is progressively scaled up under the Progressive Payment Scheme (PPS).
 Whatever your choice, speak to a financial advisor before you decide whether to commit.

 With both parties as co-owners, LGBTQ+ couples may use their CPF monies to fund the mortgage.
-And unlike for HDB flats, a informal trust can arise if one partner makes contributions to the mortgage without obtaining legal title to the property.
-However, to avoid uncertainly and potential disagreements, it is still recommended for the couple to draft a trust document, witnessed by a lawyer, in the event that the couple in question intends for the party with no legal title to have some interest to the property.
+And unlike for HDB flats, an informal trust can arise if one partner makes contributions to the mortgage without obtaining legal title to the property.
+However, to avoid uncertainty and potential disagreements, it is still recommended for the couple to draft a trust document, witnessed by a lawyer, in the event that the couple in question intends for the party with no legal title to have some interest in the property.